CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

                           The length of the edge regions in a contig, in which all SNPs will be removed. (default: 500) -w WINDOW_SIZE, --window_size WINDOW_SIZE
-                          the length of the window in which the number of SNPs should be no more than max_num_snp. (default: 1000) -m MAX_NUM_SNPs, --max_snp MAX_NUM_SNPs
+                          The length of the window in which the number of SNPs should be no more than max_num_snp. (default: 1000) -m MAX_NUM_SNPs, --max_snp MAX_NUM_SNPs
                           The maximum number of SNPs allowed in a window.